-The USVI's are located between the Caribbean Sea and the North Atlantic Ocean, 90 miles east of Puerto Rico.
+The U.S. Virgin Islands are located between the Caribbean Sea and the North Atlantic Ocean, 90 miles east of Puerto Rico.
 Saint Croix is located about 35 miles south of St. Thomas/St. John.

 Saint Croix is a county and constituent district of the United States Virgin Islands (USVI), an unincorporated territory of the United States.
-It is the largest of the U.S. Virgin Islands, being 28 by 7 miles.
+It is the largest of the U.S. Virgin Islands at 28 miles long by 7 miles wide.
 However, the territory's capital, Charlotte Amalie, is located on Saint Thomas.

-There are two main cities on St. Croix.
-They include Christiansted, and Frederiksted, respectively.
+There are two main cities on St. Croix, Christiansted and Frederiksted, respectively.
 Frederiksted is the town where cruise ships dock.

 St. Croix Webcam

 Good to Know

 St. Croix’s Ann E. Abramson Pier located in Frederiksted.
 Anchorage is also available in the outer harbor for larger ships.
 The Pier’s 2011 $3.6 million enhancement allows two cruise ships to dock simultaneously.